20 misconceptions TV taught us about police

 13. One TV cop can tell another to obtain a search warrant, even though the cop doing the procurement knows little about the premises to be searched and cannot serve as the affiant for the warrant.
 The process typically takes about 20 minutes.

-14. Women married to TV cops are especially prone to being killed by vengeful criminals or drunk drivers.
+14. Women married to TV cops are especially prone to be killed by vengeful criminals or drunk drivers.

 15. Cars involved in TV accidents often fly through the air for no apparent reason before crashing, then explode spontaneously.